-Adult

-Preoperational

-Functioning
+Adult Preoperational Functioning

-(Jean Piaget (1924): Development

-of The Child)
+(Jean Piaget (1924): Development of The Child)

-Dysfunctional Early-onset Histories (Developmental Disruptions)

-• Schramm, et al. (2011).
+Dysfunctional Early-onset Histories (Developmental Disruptions) ■ Schramm, et al. (2011).
 J Affective Disorders

-Patient 1: Twenty-one year-old female reporting extreme sexual abuse and physically beaten from the age of 5-11 years by a stepfather.
+Twenty-one year-old female reporting extreme sexual abuse and physically beaten from the age of 5-11 years by a stepfather.
 She reported that he screamed at her and threw her favorite stuffed animals in the trash can.
 She can recall him saying to her: "I will be your first sexual partner as soon as you turn 12."
 The mother never protected the patient from the stepfather.

-Patient 2: Female (23 years) with severe-to-extreme emotional neglect and abuse coupled with physical and sexual abuse.
+Coupled with physical and sexual abuse.
 The mother often took her in a car while she made love to other male friends.